Where to Store Tokens

 Where to Store Your JWTs

-We strongly recommend that you store your tokens in session storage/local storage or a cookie.
+With token-based auth, you are given the choice of where to store the JWT.
+We strongly recommend that you store your tokens in local storage/session storage or a cookie.

 When logging in a user with a username and password, the response body contains the